Lobo Institute

 Consulting

-We advise policymakers, think tanks, and political candidates (on a non-partisan basis) on how to resolve conflicts, prevent their return and assist those that have been most adversely affected.
+We advise policymakers, think tanks, and political candidates (on a nonpartisan basis) on how to resolve conflicts, prevent their return and assist those who have been most adversely affected.
 We do so through our team’s expertise and our repository of interviews on best practices.

 Teaching